DawidSitnik/Digit-Recognition/readme.md

   <img src = "https://imgur.com/NxZ7GaE.png"/>
 </p>

-On the basis of second confusion matrix it can be easilly seen that *One vs Rest* classifier had the biggest problem with classification digit number 5, which was positively classified only 3936 times which gives 72% of positive classifications only.
-This classifier missmatched digit number 5 usually with digits 1 (216 times), 8 (210 times) and 0 (166 times).
+Based on the second confusion matrix it can be easily seen that *One vs Rest* classifier had the biggest problem with classification digit number 5, which was positively classified only 3936 times which gives 72% of positive classifications only.
+This classifier mismatched digit number 5 usually with digits 1 (216 times), 8 (210 times), and 0 (166 times).
 The best classification was obtained for digit number 1, which was positively classified for 89% of cases.

 ### SVM Classifier